 - it complied with the procedural requirements under subsection 22(2) of the Food Standards Australia New Zealand Act 1991 (FSANZ Act) - it related to a matter that warranted the variation of a food regulatory measure.
 1.6 Procedure for assessment The application was assessed under the General Procedure in the FSANZ Act.

-1.7 Decision For reasons set out in this report, FSANZ decided to approve a draft variation amending the Code to permit the use of this enzyme as a processing aid in grain processing and potable alcohol production.
+1.7 Decision For reasons outlined in this report, FSANZ decided to approve a draft variation amending the Code to permit the use of this enzyme as a processing aid in brewing, fats and oils processing, grain processing and potable alcohol production.
 The draft variation as proposed following assessment was approved without change.
-The variation takes effect on the date of gazettal.
-The approved draft variation is at Attachment A. The related explanatory statement is at Attachment B. An explanatory statement is required to accompany an instrument if it is lodged on the Federal Register of Legislation.
-2 Summary of the findings 2.1 Summary of submissions FSANZ called for submissions on a draft variation to the Code from 8 February 2023 to 22 March 2023.
+The approved draft variation takes effect on gazettal and is at Attachment A. The related explanatory statement is at Attachment B. An explanatory statement is required to accompany an instrument if it is lodged on the Federal Register of Legislation.
+2 Summary of the findings 2.1 Summary of issues raised in submissions FSANZ called for submissions on a draft variation to the Code from 8 February 2023 to 22 March 2023.
 Two submissions were received.
-Both submitters supported permitting the use of the new GM microbial source for the enzyme alpha-arabinofuranosidase as a processing aid in grain processing and potable alcohol production.
+Both submitters supported permitting the use of the new GM microbial source for the enzyme endo-1,4-beta-xylanase as a processing aid in brewing, fats and oils processing, grain processing and potable alcohol production.
 The submissions were received from: